It’s very likely there are a bunch of photos in your iPhoto collections that are displaying the incorrect date and time when the photos were taken.

 You can see that your dates have been updated by selecting one of these photos or videos and reviewing the information near the top of the Info panel on the right of the application.

-Note to beginners: be careful with these images you are pulling up.
+Note to beginners: be careful with the images you are pulling up.
 These photos may fail to load correctly in iPhoto if you alter or — yikes — delete them.
-So be careful and just view them.
+So be careful and just view them. 😉

-In this screenshot below, I’ve opened the photo I changed in this tutorial using a lightweight program I bought in the Apple App store called iExifer.
+In the screenshot below, I’ve opened the photo I changed in this tutorial using a lightweight program I bought in the Apple App Store called iExifer.
 I highlighted in blue all the places where the updated date and time are reflected in the metadata information.

 The instructions and screenshots were created using iPhoto ’11 v.9.5.